 - ‘Seek advice from more experienced professionals, use them as a sounding board or as a mentor to work through the grey areas.’
 APDG offers an annual mentorship program for emerging designers: MENTORAPDG

-- ‘By NOT addressing your concerns, you disadvantage yourself on the next job, and you disadvantage every designer coming after you’
+- ‘By NOT addressing your concerns, you disadvantage yourself on the next job, and you disadvantage every designer coming after you.
+We collectively need to make change to be heard and set an acceptable standard.’

 - ‘Ask questions early, and ask specific questions that will improve your working conditions’